We created Pandora to put the Music Genome Project directly in your hands

 stations that play only music you like

-Born in the '60s and raised in Wilmington, Delaware, Shipp grew up around '50s jazz recordings.
+Born in 1960 and raised in Wilmington, Delaware, Shipp grew up around '50s jazz recordings.
 He began playing piano at the young age of five, and decided to focus on jazz by the time he was 12.
 He played on a Fender Rhodes in rock bands while privately devouring recordings by a variety of jazz players.
 His first mentor was a man in his hometown named Sunyata, who was enthusiastic about a variety of subjects in addition to music.
 Shipp later studied music theory and improvisation under Clifford Brown's teacher Robert "Boisey" Lawrey, as well as classical piano and bass clarinet for the school band.
 After one year at the University of Delaware, Shipp left and took lessons with Dennis Sandole for a short time, after which he attended the New England Conservatory of Music for two years.

 Shipp moved to N.Y.C. in 1984 and soon met bassist William Parker, among others.
 Both were playing with tenor saxophonist Ware by 1989.
 Meanwhile, Shipp had debuted as a recording artist in a duo with alto player Rob Brown on Sonic Explorations, recorded in November 1987 and February 1988.
 Shipp married singer Delia Scaife around 1990.
 He then went on to lead his own trio with Parker and drummers Whit Dickey and Susie Ibarra.
-Shipp has led dates for a number of labels, including FMP, No More, Eremite, Thirsty Ear, Silkheart.
+Shipp has led dates for a number of labels, including FMP, No More, Eremite, Thirsty Ear, and Silkheart.
 In 2000, he began acting as curator for Thirsty Ear's Blue Series.
 This excellent series hosted a number of Shipp's own recordings, as well as the recordings of William Parker, Tim Berne, Roy Campbell, Craig Taborn, Spring Heel Jack, and Mat Maneri.
 The following year saw the release of Nu Bop, an exploration into traditional jazz, followed closely by its 2003 counterpart, Equilibrium.
 In 2004 Shipp released Harmony and Abyss, a meditation on repetitive melodic and harmonic structures.
 One arrived in January 2006 and Piano Vortex followed a year later.